-I enjoy reading an actual paperback myself, however as I was waiting for an appointment the other day, it was wonderful to be able to take out my tablet, purchase an e-book, and at least enjoy this ‘wasted’ time reading.
+I enjoy reading an actual paperback myself, however as I was waiting for an appointment the other day, it was wonderful to be able to take out my tablet, purchase an e-book, and at least enjoy this very long and boring time reading.
 (I bought Proof of Life After Death, by Vanayssa Somers, which is a very interesting read if anyone is interested).
 I rarely have time to read these days, simply for pleasure that is, so it was actually quite the treat.

 It has been years since I have picked up a newspaper and, if I am honest, that’s mostly because I have no desire to read one.
 However, I always used to enjoy doing the crossword, but even that has changed to playing “Words with Friends” on my phone So, out of curiosity more than anything, I thought I would do some research on the paper vs. tech trend and stumbled upon a clip about the newspaper industry and how it had changed historically.
-It was reading about the history that inspired this artwork.
+It was reading about the history of the newspaper that inspired the artwork above.

-In the late 1880s the majority of all newspapers were sold by newsboys.
+In the late 1880s the majority of all newspapers were sold by newsboys and a few girls for that matter.
 From street corners to theaters to train stations, anywhere where there were a lot of people ‘newsies’ could be found.
-Newsboys ranged in age from as young as six to grown men, however the majority were between the ages of 10 -13.
+Newsboys ranged in age from as young as six to grown men, however the majority were between the ages of ten to thirteen.
 It was a very competitive trade and you would hear them calling out the headlines hustling for tips.
 By 1920, tougher child labour laws and a growing desire for home delivery, ended the newspapers’ reliance on street sales.

 This artwork is for sale in my gallery as: